elasticio/elasticio.github.io/_developer-guide/local-agents.md

 *   Agent login: `root` - the main system administrator
 *   Agent password: `changeme` - **Please change the password after the first login**.

-Now let us check if we can login to the VM using a command line:
+Now let us check if we can login to the VM using a command line on your OS:

 ```
 ssh 127.0.0.1 -p 2222 -v -l root
 ```

 Provide the same password which we hope you have already changed.
-If the login is sucsessfull let us proceed further and check the Kubernetes (k8s).
+If the login is successful let us proceed further and check the Kubernetes (k8s).

 > **Note** The fresh VM which is provided {{site.data.tenant.name}} to run local
 > agents contains Kubernetes installation with system pods only.

-If you would like to make sure k8s is launched properly, you can use command:
+If you would like to check if the k8s is operational then use this command:

 ```
 kubectl get pods -n kube-system